 We and our portfolio companies are subject to regulation by laws and regulations at the local, state, federal and, in some cases, foreign levels.
 These laws and regulations, as well as their interpretation, may be changed from time to time, and new laws and regulations may be enacted.
 Accordingly, any change in these laws or regulations, changes in their interpretation, or newly enacted laws or regulations and any failure by us or our portfolio companies to comply with these laws or regulations, could require changes to certain business practices of us or our portfolio companies, negatively impact the operations, cash flows or financial condition of us or our portfolio companies, impose additional costs on us or our portfolio companies or otherwise adversely affect our business or the business of our portfolio companies.
 In particular, changes to the laws and regulations governing BDCs or the interpretation of these laws and regulations by the staff of the SEC could disrupt our business model.
 Any changes to the laws and regulations governing our operations may cause us to alter our investment strategy to avail ourselves of new or different opportunities.
-For more information on tax regulatory risks, see "Risks Related to our Portfolio Company Investments."
+For more information on tax regulatory risks, see "-Risks Related to our Portfolio Company Investments-Unless Congress renews certain exemptions that expired for taxable years commencing after December 31, 2014, certain dividend distributions we make to certain non-U.S. stockholders will be subject to U.S. withholding tax."